Table of Contents

 If you decide to work until retirement, the best pension fund investments can be NPS (National Pension Scheme) and EPF (Employee Provident Fund).
 If not, invest in index or blue-chip funds to build wealth that can be materialized in your retirement life.

-Index funds are one the best mutual funds for investors who don’t have much awareness or time to learn about the market.
+Index funds are one the best mutual fund for investors who don’t have much awareness or time to learn on the market.
 The mutual funds that invest in indices like Nifty 50, Nifty Next 50, Nifty 100, SENSEX, etc., are termed index funds.

-Any mutual fund that invests only in a particular sector of shares (companies) is called a sector fund, also known as a theme-based mutual fund.
+Any mutual fund that invests only in a particular sector of shares (companies) is called a sector fund, also known as theme-based mutual funds.
 These funds hold high volatility as the flag can fly as green and drop red at any trading period.

 It is not advised for any investor who doesn’t have a risk appetite and deep knowledge of why your fund grows or plunges.
-A few sectors where you can rely upon consistent performance are IT and Pharma.
+Few sectors where you can rely upon consistent performance are IT and Pharma.

 As the name defines, the fund manager will invest in multiple mutual funds and diversify the portfolio.
 From an investor’s eye, it’s like investing in numerous mutual funds by investing in one.
 Therefore, funds of funds are also known as multi-manager mutual funds.

-This is one of the riskiest investments as the complete portfolio holds only the shares of an emerging company.
+This is one of the riskest investments as the complete portfolio holds only the shares of an emerging company.
 Unlike other mutual funds, the chance of negative returns is high.
 In the other case, you can earn an unimaginable hike in investments.
-These emerging companies are any nation’s future contributors if it become unicorns.
+These emerging companies are the future contributors of any nation if it becomes an unicorn.

 One of the assets that every investor loves to hold in their portfolio.
 International/Foreign funds compromise of securities (bonds/equity) of particular foreign companies.
 Investing in countries like the USA will provide you with two benefits,

-2. Appreciation of Dollar (USD) price against Indian Rupee (INR)
+- Appreciation of Dollar (USD) price aginst Indian Rupee (INR)

 The significant difference between global and foreign funds is that foreign funds comprise only foreign company shares.
 In comparison, global funds invest in both domestic and foreign companies.
 Moreover, global funds account for many disadvantages as they invest in multiple country securities more than an advantage.
 In addition, national policies of different country’s currency valuations can be a threat.